Skip to main content

 00:12:55:14 – 00:13:21:05

 And actually there are some fundamental things that you want to get right every single month of the year because you’ve got teams of people relying with you and you’ve got kind of quite diverse roles.
-So for us, I think it structuring this focus.
-So we, we people suited us really nicely because actually it gave us the a very clear kind of parameter and some kind of key metrics to work towards and actually some operational processes to follow.
+So for us, I think it’s structure and it’s focus.
+So we, B Corp suited us really nicely because actually it gave us the a very clear kind of parameter and some kind of key metrics to work towards and actually some operational processes to follow.

 00:13:21:06 – 00:13:39:06

 I think that was the hardest thing.
-Like we never want to be actually how we get there is the challenge and actually, well, from day to day for department department, what did we need to change to kind of get there?
+Like we know where we want to be but actually how we get there is the challenge and actually, well, from day to day from department to department, what did we need to change to kind of get there?
 So I think the structure thing was a big thing.
-And also looking outside of the business that we bought external support to do this.
+And also looking outside of the business that we brought external support to do this.

 00:13:39:06 – 00:14:08:17

-So we employed a need of some other external support.
-So actually we identified very quickly.
-This was built on our expertise of also, although we had a great passion for it on operationally, we were all up for making those changes, actually being guided on some of those changes.
-This was kind of super helpful for us because it meant that when you were pointing in the right direction and when you say you then put in place a structure, was that was that roles or just a way of a way of thinking or or approaching it?
+So we employed a B leader, we got some other external support.
+So actually we identified very quickly this was not an area of expertise of ours, although we had a great passion for it operationally, we were all up for making those changes, actually being guided on some of those changes was kind of super helpful for us because it meant that we knew we were pointing in the right direction.

 00:14:08:19 – 00:14:30:12

-I think it was a bit of both.
+ANDREW SHELLY: I think it was a bit of both.
 So we, I think getting a baseline is, is was was very important for us to understand actually where we are as a business.
-And it was an interesting process of sort of understanding, you know, breaking the key elements down in the business that we have from sustainability, the environment we’ve had governance, we kind of work as clients, those sorts of things.
+And it was an interesting process of sort of understanding, you know, breaking the key elements down in the business that we have from sustainability, the environment, we had government, we kind of work as clients, those sorts of things.

 00:14:30:12 – 00:15:01:17

-So where these kind of key areas that we knew we wanted to look at, we had, I guess, our own expectations of how we would score and how we were doing in those areas.
-Interestingly, some of them came back, we were completely broke.
-So actually where we thought we were excelling, maybe we could be doing more things.
-So actually having that type of structure and then being able to drill down significantly into the detail to say that actually if we want to move the needle on kind of a worker’s and our workforce and how they feel about working in a company, actually, what does that mean?
+So where are these kind of key areas that we knew we wanted to look at, we had, I guess, our own expectations of how we would score and how we were doing in those areas.
+Interestingly, some of them came back, we were completely wrong.
+So actually, where we thought we were excelling, maybe we could be doing more things.
+So actually having that type of structure and then being able to drill down significantly into the detail to say that actually if we want to move the needle on kind of our worker’s and our workforce and how they feel about working in a company, actually, what does that mean?

 00:15:01:17 – 00:15:18:06

 What do we need to do on the ground to actually make those changes?
-So actually people feel that it’s a great place to work.
-If it valued our staff retention good, we’re attracting great staff, all those sorts of things.
-I think from a detailed business perspective, how are we going to do that?
-So it was about having that structure then.
+So actually people feel that it’s a great place to work, feel valued, our staff retention’s good, we’re attracting great staff, all those sorts of things and actually, from a detailed perspective, how are we going to do that?
+So it was about having that structure then

 00:15:18:08 – 00:15:45:21

-I think it now takes some testing.
-I think I think that that moves us nicely On to our second kind of finding, which is around that those wanting for leading organizations will more way more likely than the others to have approached sustainability in a holistic manner and to integrated into that purpose.
-And that strategy picks up.
-Is that something that the napkins realities have focused on?
+ANDY RUGERONI: Yea, that’s fantastic.
+I think I think that that moves us nicely onto our second finding, which is around that those wanting for leading organizations were more way more likely than the others to have approached sustainability in a holistic manner and to integrated into their purpose and their strategy.
+Pip, is that something that AtkinRealis have focused on?

 00:15:45:23 – 00:16:09:11

-So I think it’s a bit of a mixed bag for us.
-We did change our purpose this year from a plan to plan, design and able to engineering a better future for planet and its people.
-So we set the intent of the of on the high highest level of leadership.
+DR. PHILLIPPA ROSS: So, I think it’s a bit of a mixed bag for us.
+We did change our purpose this year from “plan, design, enable” to “engineering a better future for our planet and its people”.
+So, that really set the intent for the company for the highest level of leadership.
 But we have had to prioritize.
 There’s so much to be done in this space.

 00:16:09:11 – 00:16:39:18

-There’s so many topics that we have set up workstreams for different and for different things.
-So we have an understanding that Zero team and we have a team that’s run by itself.
-We have people looking at late term materials and would have had a full scope of scope 1 to 3 emissions.
+There’s so many topics that we have set up workstreams for different things.
+So we have an engineering net zero team and we have an EDI team that’s run by HR.
+We have people looking at nature, materials.
+We’re looking at our full scope 1 to 3 emissions.
 And to be honest, I’m not sure how much all those different workstreams talk to each other and really investigate commonalities.

 00:16:39:20 – 00:17:05:09

-I think when we walked in here.
-So it’s the behind just silos as part and I’m not sure we’re quite that in that, but we have really recognized that it needs to be done and I’m definitely a big advocate of what we’ve done is we’ve developed some of the core integrator roles.
-And I think that if you can take an analogy from digital disruptors, I would be a bit more huggy and sustainable as an integrator.
+I think when we walked in here it isa “leave behind your silos”, and I’m not sure we’re quite there yet, but we have really recognized that it needs to be done and I’m definitely a big advocate of it.
+What we’ve done is we’ve developed some of what we call integrator roles.
+And I think that if you can take an analogy from digital disruptors, I would be a bit more sustainable as an integrator.

 00:17:05:11 – 00:17:36:18

-And so I see my new role that is is doing just that is trying to bring people together on a project level so that we’re not that we’re from right from the start of bringing in climate, carbon, environment and engineering into the design and the planning of our project.
-So is sustainability environmentally like design work?
+And so, my new role is doing just that, trying to bring people together on a project level so that we’re, right from the start, bringing in climate, carbon, environment and engineering into the design and the planning of our projects.
+So, sustainability and environmentally led design work.
 But what we found is that really creates opportunities to maximize the outcome and impacts of our projects.

 00:17:36:20 – 00:18:19:16

-So one, we’re quite proud of it.
-You want to have a look.
-It’s very glamorously named and 2520 ten and there’s a nice video online as well.
-Seb But part of that sort of developing a motorway junction, we have incorporated into that A is the world’s first heath land bridge and what that does, it connects to areas of biodiversity across each side of the of the motorway, but it also provides recreational facilities for pilots, the walkers and also biodiversity.
+So, one we’re quite proud of if you want to have a look.
+It’s very glamorously named M 25 Junction 10 and there’s a nice video online as well.
+But part of that sort of developing a motorway junction, we have incorporated into that is the world’s first heath land bridge and what that does, it connects to areas of biodiversity across each side of the motorway, but it also provides recreational facilities for bikes, for walkers, and also biodiversity.

 00:18:19:16 – 00:18:51:18

-So that’s a, it’s a passageway for them, but it’s or an X and base to pass across the road.
+It’s a passageway for bugs and bees to pass across the road.
 And also there’s a lot of research to show that nature has huge impacts on mental health and wellbeing.
-So by doing something as simple as that to really create multiple benefits and so in a holistic way and so really I think this is a really important point, not solving quite that level and but we know it’s important.
+So by doing something as simple as that can really create multiple benefits and so in a holistic way.
+I think this is a really important point, not sure we’re quite there at a corporate level but we know it’s important.

 00:18:51:20 – 00:19:27:21